SaraBakic/BachelorProject/README.md

 ## Phase 3

 The third, and final phase of this project will be oriented towards practical use of existing tools and analysis of methylation calling results for a variety of tools.
 The instructions are in "Bachelor_project_-\_implementation_task.pdf".
 The instructions will be updated throughout the semester with new tasks.
 The initial task is focusing on NGS data and WGBS methylation calling pipeline.

+The second task focuses on the ONT methylation calling tools.
+The description of the tools you should test are in "Phase_2_-\_ONT_methylation_calling_pipeline.pdf".